Do Go On - 207 - The Golden State Killer

 No, more than that.

-Just a couple in a sit in a go.
+Just a couple in a go.

-Did, was he still wearing a mask?
+Was he still wearing a mask?

-Yeah, he was masked and it was still sort of like
+and it was still sort of like the same kind of surveillance

-separating the couple.
+and then breaking in, separating the couple.

 It was still that kind of thing.

-Yeah.
-Yeah.
-But they had like a through lots of different,
+But they had like a, through lots of different, through a bunch of different attacks,

-through a bunch of different attacks, they had an idea of kind of what it looked like.
+they had an idea of kind of what he looked like, like height, weight, blue eyes.

 Blue eyes, that's a minority, I think, of eyes.

-So that narrow is it down a little bit.
+That narrows it down a little bit.

-I think brown's more common.
+I think Brown's more common.

-into it.
-Yeah, that doesn't make sense, yeah.
+Yeah, it does make sense, yeah.

 And I do.

 Okay, we can rule that over there, even though we went investigating over there.
-Because it's a matter of, let's rule it out.

 Different part of the world.